nabilghulam/codex/codex-cli/README.md

 <p align="center"><code>npm i -g @openai/codex</code></p>

 > [!IMPORTANT]
-> This is the documentation for the _legacy_ TypeScript implementation of the Codex CLI.
-It has been superseded by the _Rust_ implementation.
-See the [README in the root of the Codex repository](https://github.com/openai/codex/blob/main/README.md) for details.
+> This directory now contains the Bun + TypeScript implementation of the Codex CLI.
+The Rust multitool is still available in `codex-rs`, but the packages published from this folder are compiled with [Bun](https://bun.sh/) and run entirely on Node/Bun runtimes.

 ![Codex demo GIF using: codex "explain this codebase to me"](../.github/demo.gif)